Birefringence

-Birefringence is the optical property of a material having a refractive index that depends on the polarization and propagation direction of light.
-These optically anisotropic materials are said to be birefringent (or birefractive).
+Birefringence, also called double refraction, is the optical property of a material having a refractive index that depends on the polarization and propagation direction of light.
+These optically anisotropic materials are described as birefringent or birefractive.
 The birefringence is often quantified as the maximum difference between refractive indices exhibited by the material.
 Crystals with non-cubic crystal structures are often birefringent, as are plastics under mechanical stress.

 Birefringence is responsible for the phenomenon of double refraction whereby a ray of light, when incident upon a birefringent material, is split by polarization into two rays taking slightly different paths.
-This effect was first described by Danish scientist Rasmus Bartholin in 1669, who observed it in calcite, a crystal having one of the strongest birefringences.
+This effect was first described by Danish scientist Rasmus Bartholin in 1669, who observed it in Iceland spar (calcite) crystals which have one of the strongest birefringences.
 In the 19th century Augustin-Jean Fresnel described the phenomenon in terms of polarization, understanding light as a wave with field components in transverse polarization (perpendicular to the direction of the wave vector).
-Parametric down-conversion is a phenomenon similar to birefringence arising in nonlinear crystals in the presence of an electromagnetic field.